Current River

 Why the Current is different

 The Current is Missouri's crown jewel float river.
-Spring-fed, gin-clear, and protected end-to-end by the National Park Service, it floats reliably from snowmelt through Labor Day and well into fall.
+Spring-fed, gin-clear, and protected end-to-end as the first national park area created to protect a river system — the Ozark National Scenic Riverways, established by Congress on August 27, 1964 (Public Law 88-492).
+It floats reliably from snowmelt through Labor Day and well into fall.

 - Spring-fed reliability.
 Big Spring alone pumps about 290 million gallons a day into the river.
 Even in August, the Current is floatable when most Ozark streams are bony.